furyfire/hello-world-pru/README.md

 sudo make run
 ```

-You'll see USR0 blinking 5 times a second (toggles every 100ms).
+You'll see USR0 blinking 1 time a second (on 10ms of 990ms).
 Modify hello-pru.c as desired
 and enjoy!

 # Notes